JamesPython1/twittercontrol/README.md

 # twittercontrol
 * Twittercontrol allows people to use twitter to control applications
 * In the demonstration, you will tweet a question and then it will reply with a response on your screen
-* It works by each keyword has a function completed when the keyword is found wihin the tweet which mentions your twitter handle
+* It works by each keyword has a corresponding action (function) completed when a keyword is found within the tweet which mentions your twitter handle

 ## Setup and Test twittercontrol